KAR-NG/Predicting-House-Prices-in-Boston_UniqueVersion/boston.md

     ## $ lstat          <dbl> 4.98, 9.14, 4.03, 2.94, 5.33, 5.21, 12.43, 19.15, 29.93~
     ## $ house.value    <dbl> 24.0, 21.6, 34.7, 33.4, 36.2, 28.7, 22.9, 27.1, 16.5, 1~

-However, from the data description, “charles.river” is either 0 or 1, and therefore it should be a categorical variable with a factor type in
-R. The first variable has to be removed, and it will be done in the next data cleaning section.
+From observation, “charles.river” is either 0 or 1, and therefore it should be a categorical variable and it should be assigned with factor type.
+The first variable, “x”, has to be removed because it is just row number and irrelevant.

 There are 12 and 17 missing data in the “black” and “lstat” column.
 Fortunately, the completeness of these two variables are 97.6% and 96.6%.
 It is a matter of choice whether one wants to remove these values or apply imputation techniques.
-I will go with the later as it is my purpose of inducing these missing values.
+I will go with the later as it is my purpose to induce these missing values using imputation model using R.

 ``` r
 skim_without_charts(boston)